slu-openGIS/compstatr/README.md

 any police department that uses 5 and 6 digit numeric codes to identify specific crimes.

-## What’s New?
+## What’s New in v2.1?

-### Latest GitHub

-The current GitHub version contains a bug fix, not available on CRAN yet, that addresses a failure where the categorize and filter functions don’t to work properly if the `var` column is not integer.
+Version v0.2.1 addresses a number of bugs, and returns `compstatr` to CRAN.

 ## Installation